Australian rules football in South Australia

 In South Australia, Australian rules football (known simply as "football" or "footy") is traditionally a popular participation and spectator sport.
 It is governed by the South Australian Football Commission which runs the South Australia National Football League in the capital Adelaide, the highest profile competition among the 24 spread across the state.
 Participation has fallen substantially in recent years to a current rate of 4.1%.
 There are 63,969 adults and 28,692 children playing, less than a quarter of which are female.
 Prior to 2019 it was the most participated team sport in the state, however it dropped to third after both basketball and soccer there surpassed it in 2024.

 Forms of football were played very early in the history of the Colony of South Australia pre-dating the organisation of Australian rules football in Victoria and rivalled football's popularity there.
 In 1877, the colony officially adopted the code in order to compete in the very first intercolonial representative football match in Australia against Victoria.
 The first governing body, the South Australian Football Association (now SANFL) formed on 13 April 1877, remains the oldest in Australia.
 Its clubs rivalled Victoria's in popularity and won 9 of 19 Championship of Australia titles from 1888 to 1975.
 Even with its current semi-professional status, it remains the second most popular and third strongest competition in the world in the sport.

-The South Australian state football team (the "Croweaters") have defeated every state in Interstate matches in Australian rules football and has an intense rivalry with Victoria inspiring the popular catchcry "Kick a Vic".
-The state has the second most State of Origin titles.
+The state team (the "Croweaters") has defeated every other state has the equal second most wins, and an intense rivalry with Victoria inspiring the popular catchcry "Kick a Vic".
 Adelaide hosted national carnivals in 1911, 1930, 1953, 1969, 1975, 1980 and 1988.